 - Elliott Antman, M.D., Director, Harvard Postgraduate Program in Clinical/Translational Science, Professor of Medicine, Harvard Medical School

 - Daniel Ernest Ford, M.D., M.P.H., Director & Professor of Medicine, Senior Associate Dean for Clinical and Translational Research, Johns Hopkins Institute for Clinical and Translational Research

 - Benjamin Pierson, Deputy Director, Enterprise Data, Bill & Melinda Gates Foundation

 Key Technologies that will Influence Data Sharing (Machine learning, AI)

-What role with key technologies such as Large Language Models and other key technological advances play in data sharing?
+What role with key technologies such as Generative AI and other key technological advances play in data sharing?
 What are the key motivating factors and obstacles that will need to be addressed?

-Moderator: Ida Sim M.D., Ph.D., Professor of Medicine, University of California San Francisco; Vivli co-founder
+Moderator: Ida Sim M.D., Ph.D., Professor of Medicine and Computational Precision Health, University of California San Francisco; Vivli co-founder

 - Philip Payne, Ph.D., FACMI, FAMIA, FAIMBE, FIAHSI, Director, Institute for Informatics, Data Science and Biostatistics (I2DB); Chief Data Scientist and Associate Dean of Health Information & Data Science; Washington University School of Medicine in St. Louis